VigneshAstro/ETC-for-NIRPS-and-HARPS/README.md

 Other details:

+1. If the stellar radius is not known, it is assumed as 1 solar radius.

+2. The I-mag is calculated from the relation in: https://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt

-In the file ETC_HARPS_NIRPS.py, you can change the upper-limit (or lower-limit) in the exposure time calculator by changing the line: exp = np.arange(0, 1500, 60).
+3. In the file ETC_HARPS_NIRPS.py, you can change the upper-limit (or lower-limit) in the exposure time calculator by changing the line: exp = np.arange(0, 1500, 60).
 The calculations for Planetary Blur can also be edited in the file blur_cal.py

 More help on ExoFIle: https://github.com/AntoineDarveau/exofile More help on ESO ETC 2.0 files: https://etc.eso.org/observing/etc/home search tools.